mindstorm8191/Might/README.md

 ##### Dark effects to use in game

 -   Fading lighting, especially when waves begin
--   dark lines creeping across the interface.
+-   Dark lines creeping across the interface.
 This probably means that the whole interface will need to be contained in a canvas, for proper effects generation...
 I dunno
     -   Clicking on objects in 3D should still be simple enough.
 I think the hard part will be displaying numbers & such on a 3D mesh... will have to look into what is needed for that
+-   (Borrow some concepts from Thaumcraft's Tainted lands)
+-   Tiles that darken or change color, without anything to explain why
+-   Creatures moving around, generally in the same direction, but not impacting the battle any
+-   Plants dying or transforming into grotesque hostile organisms.
+Animals too

+##### Effects that The Darkness can generate in a battle

+-   Creature waves suddenly become more powerful
+-   Specific creatures suddenly gain strength
+-   Towers or walls become 'infected' and crumble
+-   Spheres of influence cause towers / traps to fire weakly or not at all, for a time
+-   Vein-like extensions creeping across the map, which can spawn new creatures on the map at its ends
+-   Torches / other light sources that go dim or completely out